vertica/VerticaPy/docs/source/examples_learn_titanic.rst

 Fare correlates strongly with family size.
 This is about what you would expect: a larger family means more tickets, and more tickets means a greater fare.

-Survival correlates strongly with whether or not a passenger has a lifeboat (the "boat" variable).
+Survival correlates strongly with whether or not a passenger has a lifeboat (the ``boat`` variable).
 Still, to increase the generality of our model, we should avoid predictions based on just one variable.
 Let's split the study into two use cases:

 - Passengers with a lifeboat
 - Passengers without a lifeboat